 Racial, gender and class bias have been proven to be embedded in algorithms in use in recruiting, risk assessment and even dating programs.
 These biases aren’t natural but they are naturalized — they were put there, by programmers who’d internalized such biases, so much so that they didn’t even think to question them or know how to look for them in their work.
 Back in May, Jordan Pearson, writing about Microsoft’s TayBot sharing racist slogans and bias in AI, said,

 “In other words, computers aren’t evil, or good, or anything other than electricity pulsing through a wire.
 Like Microsoft’s Tay bot, they’re just doing what they’re told, albeit on a grander and more unpredictable scale.

 One can imagine that relying on software trained on similarly biased data could be problematic when, say, deciding whether or not to give someone health insurance coverage.
 Even seemingly “objective” information—housing or incarceration rates, and income trends, for example—may harbor systemic prejudice that will be incorporated into AI.”

-The AI and robots we have now are all too human — there aren’t yet very advanced, nothing but a reflection of us, good and bad, as much a part of our culture socially, as a prosthesis is personally.
-That means that technology in the workplace, all technology, is an HR issue.
-Smart applications of technology can create efficiencies, increase work life balance, close the gaps in the candidate-employee-alumni cycle — and bad applications can do the opposite.
+The AI and robots we currently have are all too human; they aren’t very advanced, nothing more than a reflection of us, both good and terrible, and they are as much a part of our culture on a societal level as a prosthesis is on an individual level.
+Therefore, any forms of technology used at work are an HR concern.
+Effective use of technology can boost productivity, improve work-life balance, and close gaps in the candidate-employee-alumni cycle; ineffective use can have the reverse effect.